This page provides a summary of Service Canada’s 2025 to 2027 occupational employment scenario.

 Jobs are grouped by broad occupational category.
 Some key highlights are:

-- There could be around 62,250 job openings during the forecast period.
+- There could be around 40,200job openings during the forecast period.

-- Of these, 146 occupations were assigned a Good or Very Good call, meaning it is likely that someone looking for a job will have a good chance of finding work.
+- Of these, 135 occupations were assigned a Good or Very Good call, meaning it is likely that someone looking for a job will have a good chance of finding work.
+Just under 56% of workers in Nova Scotia are employed in jobs with Good or Very Good calls.

-- A Limited call was assigned to 12 occupations comprising 1.8% of provincial employment, while just one occupation had a Very Limited call.
+- A Limited or Very Limited call was assigned to 28 occupations comprising 3.8% of provincial employment.

-An Undetermined rating was assigned to 183 occupations, representing 3.8% of employment.
-Insufficient data, most often due to low employment, is the primarily reason prohibiting an assessment for these occupations..
+- An Undetermined rating was assigned to 132 occupations, representing 2.4% of employment.
+Insufficient data, most often due to low employment, is the primarily reason prohibiting an assessment for these occupations.

 1 - Business, Finance and Administration

-In Nova Scotia, jobs in business, finance, and administration are the third most common type of job, with 76,900 people working in these roles.
-That’s about 16% of all jobs.
-A below average rate of job opportunities is expected, generating just under 9,300 opportunities during the 2024-2026 period.
+In Nova Scotia, jobs in business, finance, and administration are the third most common type of job, with 84,100 people working in these roles.
+The total number of projected opportunities for the 2025 to 2027 period is 6,390.

 Below are the in-demand business, finance and administration occupations: